Watch: First Trailer for Ensemble Adaptation 'August: Osage County'

 A look at the lives of the strong-willed women of the Weston family, whose paths diverged until a family crisis brings them back to the house they grew up in, and to the dysfunctional woman who raised them.

 August: Osage County is directed by John Wells, a producer/writer-turned-filmmaker whose feature debut was The Company Men, after directing episodes of "ER".
-The screenplay was written by playwright Tracy Letts, based on her own 2008 Pulitzer Prize winning play.
+The screenplay was written by playwright Tracy Letts, based on his own 2008 Pulitzer Prize winning play.
 The Weinstein Company will be distributing, and has August: Osage County set for limited release starting on November 8th this Oscar season.
 Look good?